RuitingMa/th/README.md

 ### Description
-Implemented based on Luca Mocerino's [Binary-Neural-Networks-PyTorch-1.0](https://github.com/lucamocerino/Binary-Neural-Networks-PyTorch-1.0), this repository implements the proposed design in my Honours project.
+Implemented based off of Luca Mocerino's [Binary-Neural-Networks-PyTorch-1.0](https://github.com/lucamocerino/Binary-Neural-Networks-PyTorch-1.0), this repository implements the proposed design in my Honours project.

 The project is organized as follows: